4myr/channel-listener/README.md

-# channel-listener
+# Telegram Channel Listener
-Copy new posts to another channel
+Copy new posts from defined channels to another channel